AplaProject/apla-docs-en/introduction/script.rst

 The variables in the contract
 ==============================
-The pre-defined variables that contain data about the transaction from which the contract was displayed are also available in the contract.
+Contract input data, provided in the data section, are sent to other sections using variables with data names and with the **$** sign before them.
+Using the $ sign you can define additional parameters, which will be considered global within the contract execution process, including nested contracts.

 *	*$time* - int. transaction time
 *	*$ecosystem_id* - int. ecosystem identifier